vwvw25/Minority-Report-System/README.md

 Its goal is to **detect, cluster, attribute, and cohort short-term sales anomalies** so that commercial teams can understand root causes and prevent distortion in downstream decision systems (e.g., MAB, MMM).

 The project focuses on **system design** — log-driven, stateless, and idempotent — rather than training live machine learning models.
 All core transforms, datasets, governance hooks, and user interfaces are built as they would be in a deployment; model “intelligence” is mocked so the pipeline runs end-to-end without external ML infrastructure.

+➡️ **To best understand the system, watch the demo video [here](INSERT-LINK).**

 ---